yasint23/My_Devops/hands-on/Ansible/ansible-01-using-modules-with-ad-hoc-commands/README.md

 # Hands-on Ansible-01: To Install Ansible and Ansible Basic Operations

-The purpose of this hands-on training is to give students knowledge of basic Ansible skills.

-## Learning Outcomes

-At the end of this hands-on training, students will be able to;

-- Explain what Ansible can do
-- Learn basic Ad-hoc commands

 ## Outline